slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 - Spiritual maturity begins when we feel like we have to stop taking care of the world.
 - As you get older, you want to simplify your life: family and friends with no drama, nutritional and exercising habits with no health risk, a neighborhood with no worry about public safety and cleanliness, time online with no anger and outrage.
 A simple, but better life.
-- At twenty, you think you have the whole world figured out, then with every passing year, you become more humble, you stop jumping to conclusions, you stop judging people you actually don't know.
+- At twenty, you think you have the whole world figured out, then with every passing year, you become more humble, you stop jumping to conclusions, you stop judging people you actually don’t know.
 -->

 > *"If you arrive to my age and nobody thinks well of you, I don’t care how big your bank account is, your life is a disaster."